bmammadli/PLA_LLM/README.md

 - training time;
 - convergence behavior;
 - computational cost;
-- estimated energy efficiency.
+- estimated energy consumption.

+The primary question of the initial experiment is:

+> **Can refinement of the final hidden representation provide competitive downstream adaptation while training substantially fewer parameters than full fine-tuning?**

-The initial objective is not to claim state-of-the-art performance.
-It is to determine whether PLA can maintain competitive task performance while updating substantially fewer parameters than full fine-tuning.
+The initial objective is not to claim state-of-the-art performance, but to experimentally evaluate the feasibility and efficiency of the proposed adaptation mechanism.

 ---